The COL community

 Laccaria amethystina (Huds.)
 Cooke - Photo CC By Jan Huijbers

-This page explains the partnerships that enable the Catalogue of Life to build and share the COL Checklist.
+This page explains the partnerships that enable the Catalogue of Life to build and share the Catalogue of Life.
 See Roles and Responsibilities below to see how you can help with COL’s mission.

 Community-managed checklists

 No expert knows all species, so COL brings together lists developed by communities of taxonomists familiar with each taxonomic group.
 Each of these communities contributes a checklist that aims to be the best possible modern globally complete listing and classification for all species in the group, including all known historical names for each species (as synonyms).
-These community-managed checklists serve as sectors in the COL Checklist.
+These community-managed checklists serve as sectors in the Catalogue of Life.

 ChecklistBank